Sam Blakeslee

-Samuel Blakeslee (born June 25, 1955) is the founding Director of the Institute for Advanced Technology & Public Policy at California Polytechnic State University, San Luis Obispo.
-Blakeslee is a former Republican California State Senator representing California's 15th State Senate district which included the counties of Santa Clara, Monterey, San Luis Obispo, Santa Cruz and Santa Barbara.
+Samuel Blakeslee (born June 25, 1955) is a former Republican California State Senator representing California's 15th State Senate district which included the counties of Santa Clara, Monterey, San Luis Obispo, Santa Cruz and Santa Barbara.
 He previously served as a California State Assemblyman from California's 33rd State Assembly district, and a former State Assembly Republican Leader.
 He was elected to the California State Assembly in 2004 to represent the 33rd Assembly District, He was re-elected in 2006 and 2008, and elected to the California State Senate in 2010.
 Blakeslee retired from the Senate in December 2012.
+He is the founding Director of the Institute for Advanced Technology & Public Policy at California Polytechnic State University, San Luis Obispo.

-Education
+Early life and education

 Blakeslee grew up on the Central Coast.
 He graduated from San Luis Obispo High School and then began a career in construction.
-Years later, he returned to school and attended Cuesta College, where his father, Earle Blakeslee, taught music when the college first opened in 1965.
+Years later, he returned to school and attended Cuesta College, where his father, Earle Blakeslee, taught music when the college opened in 1965.
 He later earned both bachelor's and master's degrees in geophysics from University of California, Berkeley.
 In 1989, Blakeslee earned a Ph.D. from University of California, Santa Barbara for his research in seismic scattering, micro-earthquake studies, and fault-zone attenuation.
 He is published in numerous scientific journals.